jeffersonjpr/jeffersonjpr/README.md

     <img align="right" width="200" src="https://spotify-github-profile.vercel.app/api/view?uid=jeffersonjpr&cover_image=true">
   </a>

-- 🔭 I’m currently working on: Iris Data Set
+- 🔭 I’m currently working on: Improving my skills
-- 🌱 I’m currently learning: Neural Networks (Keras), Flutter, Análise e Projetos de Algoritimos.
+- 🌱 I’m currently learning: SQK
 - 💬 Ask me about: Computer Science and Games
-- ⚡ Fun fact:
+- ⚡ Fun fact: I had a broken arm once (dominant).
+When that happened, I was playing Gunz (The duel) like a crazy, I kept playing but needed to switch the mouse side.
+The "fun" part is that I don't even remember needing a time to adapt or something, maybe that happened because I was yong.
+Never again I had the same hability to use my non dominat arm.
 </p>

 ### Languages and Tools I like